 Basic Needs Initiative

 Critical to student success at the CSU, the Basic Needs Initiative takes a holistic look at students’ well-being inside and outside the classroom, from housing and food security to mental health.
 We’re working together to find better ways to support our students on their path to graduation.
-For more information, view the Basic Needs Strategic Plan.
+For more information, view the Basic Needs Strategic Plan (PDF)

 Associated Students Basic Needs Resources